bifold-pathomics/continuous-magnification-sampling/README.md

 # Continuous Magnification Sampling
-This repository contains the accompanying code for our work on continuous magnification sampling in pathology foundation models, along with instructions to obtain the benchmark data (TCGA-MS, BRACS-MS).
+This repository will contain the accompanying code for our work on continuous magnification sampling in pathology foundation models, along with instructions to obtain the benchmark data (TCGA-MS, BRACS-MS).

 **Release**:
-5th of January 2025
+4th of January 2026 (Please, allows us a short break over new years ;))